 Firstly, it will be no surprise that the cheap manual secateurs really don’t last long, sometimes not even a season.
 The mid to expensive range (around £25-£45) of manual secateurs are good but have a life span, which averages around 4 years.
 In my experience, the life span is generally dictated, not by overuse but by how they are used.

-I’m sure most of us gardeners don’t want to admit that we push our pruners to the limit when pruning!…”If I just twist and two-handed squeeze these secateurs a little bit more, they will go through that 2-inch branch!”
-Unfortunately, that’s where the blunting and weakening of the tool starts to develop.
+I’m sure most of us don’t want to admit that we push our pruners to the limit when pruning!…”If I just twist and two-handed squeeze these secateurs a little bit more, they will go through that 2-inch branch!”
+Unfortunately, that’s where the blunting and weakening of the tool start to develop.

 The good news is that this wear doesn’t occur with powered secateurs.
 There is no wearing, sideways action which causes blunt untidy cuts, the mechanical power brings the blades squarely down creating a nice clean cut.
 As long as you don’t go cutting garden wire and the like, a pair of powered secateurs should service your garden pruning for many years.